Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 Effect chains also support several run types:
 - **normal**: All effects in the chain will be ran, one after another
 - **cycle**: Only one effect will be ran, and it cycles through each effect each time the chain is ran
+- **random**: Only one effect will be ran, chosen at random on each execution

 To specify the run type, add the `run-type` argument into config: